RULES - NATIONAL COMPETITION RULES - TUNER CATEGORY - tuner category full rules

 2. There are no wheel weight restrictions in Tuner Category.

-1. Tires must meet the eligibility requirements of the Sport Category, but do not have to meet Sport Category width limits.
+1. Tires must meet the eligibility and use requirements of the Sport Category, but do not have to meet Sport Category width limits.

 2. Tuner Tire Width Limits